 A small percentage of therapists are self-employed and work exclusively in private practice.
-Those who do must follow strict guidelines, organise their own insurance, provide practice premises, pay their own income tax and arrange clinical supervision.
+If you choose to work in private practice, you must follow strict guidelines, organise your own insurance, provide practice premises, pay your own income tax and arrange clinical supervision.

 A small number also work in training institutions or in universities as lecturers and clinical tutors.

 Details of job vacancies are made available to members of ACP.

 In order to retain your membership of the accrediting body (the ACP), you’ll need to undertake continuing professional development (CPD) to keep up to date with clinical and theoretical advances.